Providence Essentials

 What to book before a Providence weekend

-Lock the parts of the Providence weekend that can still break the trip if you leave them late: the hotel base, one dinner anchor, and any campus or event move that changes demand.
+Lock the parts of the Providence weekend that can still break the trip if you leave them late: where you stay, the one dinner that matters most, and any campus or event move that changes demand.

 Stay and area decision